neysanfoo/nvim-config/README.md

-Sure, I will start creating the README now.

 ## Neovim Configuration

 This is a repository for my personal Neovim configuration.
 The configuration is set up with a focus on ease of use and productivity.